 The perfect tenant rarely just appears on your doorstep the day you’re ready to start leasing your rental property.
 Typically, it takes some work to find the right person or people.
 But, there are established steps that can smooth the process and remove some of the mystery involved in sussing out a good applicant.

 Applicants will find your rental through word of mouth, an open house, or an ad or online listing.
 Have a process ready for gathering their contact information.
-Dated sign-in sheets requesting a name, email address and phone number are perfect for an open house.
-It's also a good idea to start a file, and then make an entry with a date, name, email address and number each time a potential tenant calls.
+Dated sign-in sheets requesting a name, email address, and phone number is perfect for an open house.
+It’s also a good idea to start a file, and then make an entry with a date, name, email address, and number each time a potential tenant calls.